Microsoft succession speculation focuses on internal candidates

 It was unclear whether Mulally's withdrawal from consideration was his decision or Microsoft's.
 While the company's intentions remained a guessing game, internal candidates now seemed the obvious ones, especially in light of comments by Microsoft about the importance of tech know-how for the top job.

-As a former Microsoft executive who will soon rejoin the company when the takeover is complete, Elop was mentioned as now "front and centre" of the CEO race in a research note from FBR analyst Daniel Ives, who cited his "previous Microsoft experience and demonstrable expertise in the mobile space."
+As a former Microsoft executive who will soon rejoin the company when the takeover is complete, Elop was fingered in as now "front and center" of the CEO race in a research note from FBR analyst Daniel Ives, who cited his "previous Microsoft experience and demonstrable expertise in the mobile space."

 Evercore analyst Kirk Materne saw it differently, naming Nadella and Bates as the leading internal candidates who "could potentially institute organizational change at a more rapid pace given their insider status."